pcyuen98/azure-function-spring-boot-demo/Function-Resource-Logging/README.md

 - **Resource Manager**: Manage resources as a Spring Service such as instance ID, storage connection ID, stop/start services from application context

-- **Shutdown Service**: A shutdown service is available and is useful to turn it off when not using it.
+- **Shutdown Service**: A shutdown service is available and useful to turn off resources when they are not in use.
+Otherwise, Azure AI may automatically charge you unexpectedly when you're not the using the service.

 ## How to Run